BrunoThuma/BrunoThuma/README.md

 # Welcome!

-Name's Bruno, I'm a iOS software developer and this is my profile overview
+Name's Bruno, I'm an iOS software developer and this is my profile overview

+I am a developer both at Apple Developer Academy PUCPR and at SnowmanLabs.

+On the free time I also <git commit> iOT, automation, DataScience and many other algorithms.

-Thanks for <a href="https://github.com/anuraghazra/github-readme-stats"> @anuraghazra </a> for the awesome open source readme cards
+Thanks <a href="https://github.com/anuraghazra/github-readme-stats"> @anuraghazra </a> for the awesome open source readme cards

 [id]: theme=blueberry